-In 2016, the agency launched a mobile app providing a convenient platform to expand the public's access to Texas Lottery game information and enhance the provision of player support services.
-As of January 2022, there were 12.5 million total downloads from the App Store and Google Play combined and approximately 3.2 million active app users.
-The app features "Check My Ticket" functionality providing an added layer of consumer protection as players have the ability to conveniently verify the winning status of tickets on their mobile device.
-Neither this platform nor agency social media initiatives offer ticket sales.
-All purchases of lottery games must occur at licensed lottery locations or from a physical Texas
+In 2016, the agency launched a mobile app providing a convenient platform to expand the public's access to Texas Lottery game information and to enhance the player support services.
+As of April 2024, there were approximately 3.1 million active app users.
+The app features "Check My Ticket" functionality providing an added layer of consumer protection as players can conveniently verify the winning status of tickets and the value of prizes on their mobile device.
+The Texas Lottery's app and social media initiatives do not offer ticket sales.
+All purchases of lottery games must occur at licensed lottery locations, including special events, or from a designated Texas Lottery claim center.

-Lottery location.
 The Texas Lottery does not propose enabling the sale of tickets over mobile devices or the internet.
-The agency will continue to focus on developing enhancements to the app to provide increased information access and convenience to lottery customers while protecting the integrity of games and processes.
+The agency will continue to focus on developing enhancements to the mobile app to provide increased information access and convenience to lottery customers while protecting the integrity of games and processes.
+Recent upgrades to the app have further enhanced player convenience and security by providing the ability to claim prizes from \$600 - \$5,000 via electronic bank transfer.